SLAMPAI/autoexperiment/README.md

 common:
   # here we define common variables to all experiments

-  # path to the sbatch template file, this is the basic squeleton of all sbatch files, where variables to be replaced are written as {NAME} (see above)
+  # path to the sbatch template file, this is the basic squeleton of all sbatch files
+  # where variables to be replaced are written as {NAME} (see Step 1)
   template: template.sbatch

-  # path of the standard output file, it is important as it is used for checking three important things:
+  # path of the standard output file, it is important as it is used for checking:
   # 1 - if the job is frozen (if no change in during `check_interval_secs` secs)
   # 2 - the SLURM job id (`job_id_regexp`), this is important if, for some reason,
   # the `autoexperiment run <CONFIG>` process is terminated and we want to resume it